Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

 \subsubsection{Reconstructive results}

 Results from the dimensional compression of the FOM snapshots are shown in Figs.~\ref{fig:FPOC_svdDecay}-\ref{fig:FPOC_velymodes}.
 The corresponding singular value decay is shown in Fig.~\ref{fig:FPOC_svdDecay}, and a notable difference in decay rates is again observed between reference and Lagrangian space.
-The current reconstructive experiment employs a $M=20$ dimensional subspace corresponding to 99.99996\% of the cumulative energy and a memory length of $\tau=$1e-7 s.
+The current reconstructive experiment employs a $M=20$ dimensional subspace corresponding to 99.9984\% of the cumulative energy ($CF=15,750$), and a memory length of $\tau=10^{-7}$ s was selected for the APG method.

 Modes 1, 10, and 20 are shown in Figs.~\ref{fig:FPOC_rhomodes}-\ref{fig:FPOC_velymodes}.
-It is important to highlight impact of the mixing numerical topology in this experiment.
+It is important to highlight the impact of the mixing numerical topology in this experiment.
 In the current experiment, the periodic vortex shedding off the corner in the back wall creates chaotic mixing of the numerical topology as particles re-enter the periodic domain.
 Slight perturbations in the flow create different trajectories for individual particles as time progresses.
 The mixing numerical topology, therefore, generates mixing modes in Lagrangian space that are clearly seen in Figs.~\ref{fig:FPOC_rhomodes}-\ref{fig:FPOC_velymodes}.
 On the other hand, reference space modal quantities depict the expected low-dimensional and coherent mode shapes from the current numerical experiment.